josanri/angular-slidev-tutorial/README.md

-# An introdyction to Angular made with [Slidev](https://github.com/slidevjs/slidev)!
+# An introduction to Angular made with [Slidev](https://github.com/slidevjs/slidev)!

 To start the slide show: